jayqi/reprexlite/README.md

 ### Command-line interface

-The reprexlite CLI allows you to create a reprex without entering Python.
-Simply invoke the command
+The reprexlite CLI allows you to create a reprex without entering a Python session.
+Simply invoke the command:

 ```bash
 reprex